 - Business Interruption Insurance.
 Unforeseen disasters can bring business to a halt – but as the business owner, you will still be responsible for expenses like payroll, rent, and other fixed costs.
 This addendum to other policies will pay your bills while you’re out of commission and will pay you based on an estimate of the profits you would have earned during the disruption.

 - Commercial Auto Insurance.
 If your business involves transportation, even if just transporting supplies, you will need insurance for the company vehicles.
-In some states, this can include the family car if used for company duties.
-Just like a traditional personal car policy, your commercial policy will cover liability, collision, comprehensive, medical payments, and uninsured motorists.
+In some states, this can include the family car if it is used for company duties.
+Just like a traditional personal car policy, your commercial auto insurance policy will cover liability, collision, comprehensive, medical payments, and uninsured motorists.

-- Life and Disability Insurance.
+- Disability and Life Insurance.
 Who are the rock stars in your company?
 Would an untimely death or serious long-term illness cripple the success of your company?
-If so, you may want to consider life and disability insurance for key principals – including yourself.
+If so, you may want to consider disability and life insurance for key principals – including yourself.

 A good insurance broker will develop a comprehensive insurance package that covers your needs while seeking ways to save you money by offering volume discounts and eliminating extraneous coverage.
 Then you can stop worrying about any random calamities and focus on the business at hand: making your company a success.